-We planned a couple of nights at Quiet Lake and also hoped to get on the water in the canoe.
-We woke to flat calm water; however had noticed yesterday that the wind could come up fast.
-We headed out and stayed close to shore.
-Venturing south along the shoreline, we encountered a fishing lodge & civilization, so turned back home.
+We planned a couple of nights at Quiet Lake and hoped to get on the water in the canoe.
+We woke to calm water and stayed close to shore.

 Looking west from the boat launch at Quiet Lake, towards the Big Salmon Mountain